Testing For Global Covariate Effects in Dynamic Interaction Event Networks: Main Results

-\textbf{Assumption (mDep):} (Momentary-$m$-Dependence) \\ \emph{There is a number $m>0$ such that }
+\textbf{Assumption (mDep):} (Momentary-$m$-Dependence) \\ \emph{There is a number $M>0$ such that }

-Intuitively speaking, the above assumption means that, conditional on the past, the immediate short future of far apart processes can be treated as if they were independent.
+This assumption captures the situation of time developing networks where dependency structures may vary over time.
+The dependence structures are governed by the distance function $d_t^{\,n}$.
+An example for $d_t^{\,n}$ would be the length of the shortest path in the network between two edges (if existent, and $\infty$ otherwise).
+Intuitively, the above assumption means that, conditional on the past, the immediate short future of far apart processes can be treated as if they were independent.
 This is plausible if information needs some time to \emph{travel} through the network.
-For a more detailed discussion and an example under which this assumption holds we refer to \citet{K20}.
-To finish the analogy, we have to discuss why the approximation is good enough.
-To this end we need to introduce the concept of a hub in a network.
-For a subset $A\subseteq V_n\times V_n$ we let

-be the maximal number of close neighbor pairs of any of the pairs in $A$.
-For a given $F>0$, we call a pair $(i,j)$ a hub if $K_m^{ij}\geq F,$ and any random variable $H_{UB}^A$ with

-the hub-ability of the set $A$.
-With these definitions, the following Lemma is shown in the Appendix (cf. Lemma \ref{lem:phi_bound}):
+See Supplement, section~\ref{app:mDep_mot} for a more detailed motivation for this assumption (see also \citet{K20}).